ForkMaps/forkmaps.com/README.md

 ## Contributing
 All of the coin data is maintained by community contributors.
 #### Coin Data
 Add or update coin data by modifying the coins.json file.
-For convenience, here's a [https://github.com/jerme404/forknote-tree-json](separate repo) with only that file.
+For convenience, [here's a separate repo](https://github.com/jerme404/forknote-tree-json) with only that file.

 Please run your changes through a JSON validator before submitting a PR.